zalmoxes-laran/EM-blender-tools-doc/docs/EMstructure.rst

 Within the panel (:numref:`Fig. %s <VisualManager_01-03FIG>`) user can also control the ``alpha`` value of the Proxies’ material (0 = completely transparent; 1 = no alpha).
 Other display options allow user to visualize ONLY selected Proxies with different modes (``bounding box``, ``wireframe``, ``solid``, ``solid&wireframe``).

-``Labels`` section allows user to automatically create a label related to the selected proxies.
+The ``Labels`` section allows user to automatically create a label related to the selected proxies.

-To label 3D models, users need to:
+To label 3D models, user need to:

 - insert a camera within the 3D scene.
 - once the camera has been oriented (**NB**: in order to easily orient the camera on the desired proxy or Proxies, user has different solution: manual orientation, by using default command of Blender, or using the add-on ``Store View``, which is already in Blender), user has to define the exact place where labels will be created (in this case both pivot point and 3D cursor can be used as target point).
 - after selecting the desire number of proxies, by clicking the ``Ab`` button labels will be visualized oriented with point of view of the camera.